-As of the date of this report, Congressional budget appropriations for FY 2025-26 have not been identified and federal funds are facing significant cuts.
+As of the date of this report, Congressional budget appropriations for FY 2025-26 have not been identified and federal funds are anticipated to have significant cuts.
+It is anticipated that the fiscal year (FY) 2026 federal budget proposal will be release by mid-May 2025.
 For planning purposes, staff is anticipating a reduction of the current CDBG and HOME allocations of 25 percent, consistent with reductions in funding over the last several years and given the current federal budget discussions.
-Based upon this anticipated reduction in funding, the City would have a total of \$1,030,263 in CDBG funds and \$1,250,462 in HOME funds available for the upcoming fiscal year for eligible programs and activities (Attachments 3 and 4).
+Based upon this anticipated reduction in funding, the City would have a total of \$1,030,263 in CDBG funds and \$1,214,890 in HOME funds available for the upcoming fiscal year for eligible programs and activities (Attachment 4).
 Should funding be either substantially increased or decreased the change will be reflected on a pro-rata basis.